-The above graph represents the India smartphone market share by top vendors, starting from Q1 2014 to the recently completed quarter.
-The list of top five smartphone brands in India in Q1 2021 includes Xiaomi, Samsung, Vivo, Realme, and Oppo.
-The Indian smartphone market grew an appreciable 23% YoY in Q1 2021, mainly due to the various discounts and offers on devices during the Diwali festival and new year.
+The above graph represents the India smartphone market share by top vendors, starting from Q1 2014 to Q3 2021.
+The list of top five smartphone brands in India in Q3 2021 includes Xiaomi, Samsung, Vivo, Realme, and Oppo.
+About 52 million units of smartphones were shipped during the third quarter, with a 2% YoY decline.
+When compared to the previous quarter, the Indian smartphone market grew an astonishing 82% YoY in Q2 2021, shipping more than 33 million units.

 Interestingly, the number of smartphone shipped in India during Q1 2021 reached 38 million – the highest ever first-quarter shipments.

 The Growth of Top Five Smartphone Vendors in India

 |Duration||CY Q1 2014 – Q2 2021|